 I hope to go again to WebVisions next year and also participate in one of the hackathons they hold the day before.

 A couple of years ago, I also started again attending Meetups in the Chicago area.
 Ranging from WordPress-specific topics to wearable technologies, I always pick up something new that translates into a better next project.
 Some of the past Meetups that I have attended include:

 Responsive Web Design

 Technical Search Engine Optimization ( SEO )

 There is a different energy that I truly enjoy when going to these Meetups that I would surely miss otherwise.
-I urge anyone, and I mean anyone, to attend these Meetups to see for yourself.
-A few favorites that I attend regularly include the Chicago Northside WordPress Meetup, Queer Tech Club and Chicago HTML5 Meetup.
+I urge anyone, and I mean anyone, to attend these Meetups to see for themselves.
+A few favorites that I attend regularly include the Chicago Northside WordPress Meetup, Queer Tech Club, and Chicago HTML5 Meetup.
 Please, say hi if you see me!

-On those days where I can’t escape the desk, I occasionally signup to the ever growing list of free webinars that are being offered.
-Various subjects ranging from responsive email development to Adobe product usages to hosting optimization with SiteGround, have all been well worth the time.
+On those days when I can’t escape the desk, I occasionally signup for the ever-growing list of free webinars that are being offered.
+Various subjects ranging from responsive email development to Adobe product usage to hosting optimization with SiteGround, have all been well worth the time.
 Groups of people have also been virtually gathering on Google Hangouts which can be equally informative as the above.

-To wrap things up, I wanted to share this with not only fellow designers and developers, but my clients as well.
-All of this translates, if not immediate, but eventually to better web design.
+To wrap things up, I wanted to share this with not only fellow designers and developers but my clients as well.
+All of this translates, if not immediately, but eventually to better web design.
 I have seen my own skill set grow at a much faster rate than ever before by getting away from the computer.
-Who would of thought!
+Who would have thought?